cdp-trial-patterns/data-in-motion/01_kafka_filter_kafka.md

 # Use Case 1 - Reading and filtering a stream of syslog data

 You have been tasked with filtering a noisy stream of syslog events which are available in a Kafka topic.
 The goal is to identify critical events and write them to another Kafka topic.
+Visit the [Cloudera YouTube channel](https://www.youtube.com/watch?v=oqaT7FDd0Fc) for a video walkthrough of this use case.

 ![use-case-1_overview.png](images/use-case-1_overview.png)